Ajaytekam/telegramSend/README.md

 ### Telegram Bot Configuration file

-* Put your Telegram bot API Token and Chat Id into config.ini file and set path on `CONFIGPATH` variable `CONFIGPATH="/home/user/config.ini"` on line 12.
+* Put your Telegram bot API Token and Chat Id into config.ini file and set path on `CONFIGPATH` variable `CONFIGPATH="/home/user/Config.ini"` on line 15.
-* Set `config.ini` file like this :
+* Set `Config.ini` file like this :

 ```
 [telegram]